NVIDIA/deepops/docs/slurm-cluster/large-deployments.md

 slurm_enable_nfs_server: false
 ```

-Then, to configure all hosts to mount from one or more external serveris, configure:
+Then, to configure all hosts to mount from one or more external servers, configure:

 ```
 nfs_client_group: "slurm-cluster"